geoffreyirungu/spring-rscoket-request-response/README.md

 # READ ME
 I did this project as part of the spring in action 6th edition book.

-The main takeaway of this project is using RSocket for inter-application communication:
+The main takeaways of this project centers around using RSocket for inter-application communication:
 * Reactive network communication with RSocket
 * Working with each of RSocket four communication models
 * Transporting RScoket over WebSocket